browolf/stellar/readme.md

 the recipient can activate the transaction having been given the XDR paste it into the endpoints, transactions, post transaction.

 ## Sponsoring future reserves (create account)

-  This allows an account to pay the base reserve(funding) for another account so you can create an account with balance 0,

-  To do this with create account:

-A normal transaction with source account

-1. Begin sponsoring future reserves sponsored ID is the account you're going to create
-2. Create account
-destination is the account you're going to create
-3. end sponsoring future reserves source account is the account you've just created

-Then sign the transaction with the private key of both accounts.

-## Sponsoring future reserves (create account)

   This allows an account to pay the base reserve(funding) for another account